op7ic/Cloud-Investigate/README.md

 # Purpose

-This project contains a set of **Terraform** and **Ansible** scripts for AWS and Azure to create a rapid deployment forensic system.
-The goal of this project is to provide blue teams, developers and IT teams with the ability to deploy a quick pre-configured Windows-based server to perform basic forensic investigation on various artifacts with minimal overhead.
-The system can be safely deleted after investigation is concluded.
+This project contains a set of **Terraform** and **Ansible** scripts for **AWS** and **Azure** to create disposable in-cloud forensic system.
+The goal of this project is to provide blue teams with the ability to deploy a quick pre-configured Windows-based server to perform basic forensic investigation on various artifacts with minimal overhead.
+The system and data can be easily deleted after investigation is concluded.

 ---
 # Use cases